- Challenges, rewards at Whidbey Island WineryPosted 30 mins ago

 For 15 years, he was editor-in-chief of Wine Press Northwest.
 As editor of the quarterly consumer magazine, he wrote columns, cover features, tasting notes and analyses of peer-group judgings.

 As a wine writer, Andy became the columnist for The Seattle Times and Pacific Northwest magazine in 2013.
-He also has been a columnist for Seattle Homes & Lifestyles and Vineyard & Winery Management, and he’s contributed articles to numerous other publications.
+He also has been a columnist for Seattle Homes & Lifestyles and Vineyard & Winery Management, and he’s writte articles for numerous other publications.

 In 2003, Andy’s first book, “The Northwest Wine Guide: A Buyer’s Handbook,” was published by Sasquatch Books.
 He’s also contributed to several other books, including “Swirl, Sip & Savor” (2010), “North American Wine Routes” (2010), “Best Places to Kiss in the Northwest” (2008) and “Best Places Northwest” (2001).

-Andy has judged at the following wine competitions: Los Angeles International Wine & Spirits Competition, Riverside International Wine Competition, San Francisco Chronicle Wine Competition, Long Beach Grand Cru, Dallas Morning News and TexSom Wine Competition, Northwest Wine Summit, Washington State Wine Competition, Oregon State Fair Wine Competition, Okanagan Fall Wine Competition, Seattle Wine Awards, Idaho Wine Competition, Capital Food & Wine Competition and Platinum Awards.
+Andy has judged at the following wine competitions: San Francisco International Wine Competition, Los Angeles International Wine & Spirits Competition, Riverside International Wine Competition, San Francisco Chronicle Wine Competition, Long Beach Grand Cru, Central Coast Wine Competition, Dallas Morning News and TexSom Wine Competition, Northwest Wine Summit, Washington State Wine Competition, Oregon State Fair Wine Competition, Okanagan Fall Wine Competition, Seattle Wine Awards, Idaho Wine Competition, Capital Food & Wine Competition and Platinum Awards.

 In 2012, Andy won first place in health writing from the Pacific Northwest Society of Professional Journalists for a 31-part series called “Face of Cancer.”